Nestled between mountains and Puget Sound, Seattle has something for everyone.

 12:30–1:15 p.m. – Noon Conference (Monday, Tuesday, Wednesday, Friday)

 Faculty members from various disciplines present topics in a variety of formats.
 Lunch is provided.
 Evaluations are collected in order to improve the following year's curriculum.

 Once weekly, senior residents take their interns' pagers so that the R1s can participate in this session.
 The group is facilitated by a social worker, and the time is an opportunity for interns to confidentially share their experiences and enjoy delicious snacks!

 1:15–6:30 p.m. – Patient care

 R1s follow up on issues or tests ordered on their patients.
 They meet and admit new patients with supervision by the senior resident.

 2:30–3 p.m. – Bedside teaching

 In addition to bedside teaching on rounds, there is dedicated time in the afternoon for team attendings to teach on topics relevant to the team's current patients.

 4:30–5:30 p.m. – Check-In Rounds

-Interns check in with all the nurses they have been partnering with throughout the day to make sure the day's goals for the patient are being met and assure there are no outstanding issues prior to evening sign out.
-One of the team's interns will leave for the day after check-in.
+Interns check in with all the nurses they have been partnering with throughout the day to make sure the day's goals for the patient are being met and assure there are no outstanding issues prior to evening sign-out.

 Care is transitioned back to the night team.